Mord auf Ex: TRUE LOVE

 Since October 2023, Bartsch and Schütze have been releasing the podcast TRUE LOVE every second Friday, focusing on true love stories.
-According to their own statements, this podcast, which is serving to counter the contents of Mord auf Ex, is more time-consuming in terms of production and research than Bartsch and Schütze's main podcast.
+The creators have stated that the series requires a longer production and research schedule than Mord auf Ex.
 A research and production team now assists them on both podcasts.

 Content

-The original concept of the podcast "Mord auf Ex" was based on "True Crime and Drinks", which is where both the podcast's title and light-hearted tone are derived from.
+The original concept of the podcast "Mord auf Ex" was based on "True Crime and Drinks".
 Over the course of more than 200 episodes however, drinking during recording has become more sporadic.

 Each episode starts with a musical intro.
 After that, the hosts welcome the listeners and offer some glimpses behind the scenes, such as the present recording situation or their private lives.
 Afterwards, Linn talks about a case of "too dumb to commit a crime".
-In this category, she talks about a crime that was very stupid.
-This part of the podcast is very brief and she explains the case in a few sentences.
+In this brief opening segment, she summarizes an unusual or poorly executed real-world crime.

-In each episode, one speaker presents a true case that she has looked into.
-They use studies to back up their claims or draw parallels to other crimes they have previously covered.
-Sources for their research include documentaries, books, articles, original transcripts as well as protocols.
-Additionally, they put their sourced information into a psychological and historical context.
+Each episode features one host presenting a researched case.
+The presentation incorporates details from documentaries, books, articles, transcripts, and official protocols, alongside discussion of relevant historical or psychological contexts.

 Both podcasters discuss the cases on the basis of background information, as well as general questions based on different themes.

-At the end of each episode Leonie gives her "Leo‘s Tipp", which, according to her, is intended to loosen things up.
-For that, the journalist recommends a "True-Crime-Tipp" which the listener can tune into to pass the time until the next episode.
+At the end of each episode, Bartsch recommends an external true-crime media item, such as a film, book, or podcast, in a segment titled "Leo's Tipp".

 On the various platforms where Mord auf Ex is available, there is a short description of each episode.
 A posting on Instagram complements the release of new episodes, containing pictures related to the case as well as a summary.